crusher-dev/documentation/blog/2020-06-05-iot-on-questdb.md

 ## Querying the Data

-Using the QuestDB Console, you can then query the data to make sure you're getting what you expect:
+Using the Crusher Console, you can then query the data to make sure you're getting what you expect:

 ![Running a SELECT query on the Web Console.
 The result is in both a table and a chart](/img/blog/2020-06-05/queries.gif)